 Senior oral care is always important no matter your age.
 Although, extra care naturally needs to be taken when you enter the seniors’ age.
-As you get older and enter the senior years, your bones, gums gradually become weaker, and your teeth become worn out.
+As you get older and enter the senior years, your bones, and gums gradually become weaker, and your teeth become worn out.
 This isn’t the fault of your own, but this is simply just part of ageing.

 As a senior, you were probably more worried about losing your teeth in the past compared to today.
 This is because modern dentistry has become so advanced that there are many treatments available for you as a senior to preserve your smile and smiling confidence.

 It’s more accurate for seniors to consider restorative dentistry treatments such as dental implants or regularly visit the dentist for a check-up and clean.
-Although, treatments during senior years has a key dependency on how strong your oral health is generally.
+Although, treatments during senior years have a key dependency on how strong your oral health is generally.
 As a senior, of course, you’d prefer that your natural teeth stay healthy for as long as possible.
-Unfortunately, there are times where this may not happen.
+Unfortunately, there are times when this may not happen.